Chapter 2:

 “Motohara?”
 Tsubame said dazedly, then winced and closed her eyes.

-Shiori’s eyes met those of Otonashi-senpai, the imposter, from across the courtyard.
+Shiori’s eyes met those of Otonashi-senpai, the imposter, across the courtyard.
 He looked right at her, ignoring everyone else.

 “What’s happening?”
 Tsubame asked, then made a delighted and surprised noise, “don’t look now, but Otonashi-senpai is coming this way.
 I think he’s looking at you!
 Time to stop being Shio-chan and turn on the charm.”